 Your home’s central air conditioner works hard to keep you and your family cool during the hot summer months in Edmonton.
-Unfortunately, it’s fairly common for your air conditioner to become overworked, potentially restricting the airflow to your home.
+Unfortunately, it’s possible for your air conditioner to become overworked, possibly restricting the airflow to your home.
 As warm as it may be outside, your air conditioner can actually become frozen.
 If this has happened to your air conditioner, don’t panic.
 Continue reading this post to find out why it has happened and if you should schedule air conditioner service to take care of the situation.

 If your air conditioner has stopped working properly and has developed a layer of frost or ice, don’t worry.
 Follow these simple steps and your home will be feeling good again in no time.